 Forgetting their relationship with the World

-Calculating value accurately, we misjudge
+Calculating value precisely, we misjudge

-Searching for happiness, we lose
+Searching for true happiness, we lose

-Keeping within the path, we stray
+Keeping within the narrow path, we stray

 This wisdom can only be understood by the Heart